Updated: Dec 5, 2020

-However, there still is room for improvement and it's up to each of us to take necessary action to restore lost balance, particularly that which has nothing to do with midlife changes but rather with our lifestyle choices, diet and overall attitude towards health and wellness.
-As you read through the book, you will understand that to lose belly fat requires more than some minor tweaks in your diet or just exercising harder, although both are important parts of the solution.
-In diet, it's about feeding it right so as to enable your body to get the most out of what you eat.
+And there is room for improvement when we take necessary action to restore lost balance, particularly that which has nothing to do with midlife changes but rather with our lifestyle choices, diet and overall attitude towards health and wellness even prior to midlife.
+As you read through the book, you will understand that to lose belly fat requires more than some minor tweaks in your diet or just exercising harder, although both diet and exercise are important parts of the solution.
+In diet, it's about feeding your body right so as to enable it to get the most out of what you eat.
 It's about getting to know your body better, and supporting it to the best of your ability to reach a level of balance that is possible.
 It's about adopting lifestyle habits that impact belly fat in ways you may have ignored up to this point.

 As you focus on the "Lifestyle Trio" it's about understanding that each has its own sets of do's and don'ts that dictate whether or not you will lose belly fat in midlife.
 The book will serve as a guide in making the right choices in each of the three areas.
-The book explores the ways that these lifestyle habits also interact with each other to affect your weight and your ability to lose belly fat.
+You will learn also that these lifestyle habits interact with each other to affect your weight and your ability to lose belly fat.
 When done right, we will find that we can reach and maintain a higher level of balance, and that we can lose excess weight as well as an inch or two around the waistline even in midlife.
 Relief, right?

-If you sign up today, you will be the first to know when the book is published.
-In the meantime, stay tuned as I continue to share insights that can help you embark on the journey to a healthier version of yourself, with inches off your waistline.
+Stay tuned as I continue to share insights that can help you embark on the journey to a healthier version of yourself, with inches off your waistline.
 It can be done, even in midlife!
-Sign-up here and I will keep you posted on what's happening around here at Season of Health that will inspire you to take the best care of yourself and to love yourself as a woman in midlife!
+Sign-up here and I will keep you posted on what's happening around here at Season of Health that will inspire you to take the best care of yourself and to love yourself better in midlife!
+Self-care is not selfish.

 To your health,